-Cloudflare edge servers issue endpoint health checks outside of customer network namespaces and typically target endpoints beyond the tunnel-terminating border router.
+Cloudflare global network servers issue endpoint health checks outside of customer network namespaces and typically target endpoints beyond the tunnel-terminating border router.
 Each server sends one endpoint health check every ten minutes.

 Tunnel health checks

-Tunnel health checks monitor the status of the Generic Routing Encapsulation (GRE) tunnels that route traffic from Cloudflare to your origin network.
-Magic Transit relies on health checks to steer traffic to the best available routes.
+Tunnel health checks monitor the status of the Generic Routing Encapsulation (GRE) and IPsec tunnels that route traffic from Cloudflare to your origin network.
+Magic Transit and Magic WAN rely on health checks to steer traffic to the best available routes.